cetz-package/cetz/src/lib/plot.typ

 ///   })
 ///   ```)
 /// ])
+/// #show-parameter-block("break", ("bool"), default: "false", [
+///   If true, add a "sawtooth" at the start or end of the axis line, depending
+///   on the axis bounds.
+If the axis min. value is > 0, a sawtooth is added
+///   to the start of the axes, if the axis max. value is < 0, a sawtooth is added
+///   to its end.])
 ///
 /// - body (body): Calls of `plot.add` or `plot.add-*` commands.
 Note that normal drawing
 ///   commands like `line` or `rect` are not allowed inside the plots body, instead wrap